Geneviève Bujold

-Life and career

 Early life

 She was born in Montreal, Quebec, the daughter of Laurette (née Cavanagh), a maid, and Joseph Firmin Bujold, a bus driver.
 She is of French Canadian descent, with distant Irish ancestry.

 Bujold received a strict convent education for twelve years, which she disliked.
 She was expelled from the convent for reportedly reading Fanny by Marcel Pagnol.

 She entered the Montreal Conservatory of Dramatic Art, where she was trained in the classics of French theatre.

+Career

-Early career
+Early work

 Two months before she was to graduate she made her stage debut as Rosine in Le Barbier de Séville in 1961 with Theâtre de Gesù.
 She quit the school and was rarely out of work, being in demand for radio, stage, TV and film.
 Bujold made her TV debut with Le square (1963), a 60-minute TV film based on a play by Marguerite Duras, co-starring Georges Groulx.

 She was in episodes of Jeudi-théâtre ("Atout...
 Meurtre") and Les belles histoires des pays d'en haut ("La terre de Bidou") and guest starred on Ti-Jean caribou.

 Her Canadian feature film debut was in Amanita Pestilens (1963).
-She was then in an international co production La fleur de l'âge, ou Les adolescentes (1964) and had a lead role in La terre à boire (1964), the first Quebec feature to be privately financed.
+She was then in an international co production La fleur de l'âge, ou Les adolescentes (1964) and had a lead role in The Earth to Drink (La terre à boire) (1964), the first Quebec feature to be privately financed.

 Bujold starred in two 30 minute shorts, La fin des étés (1964) and Geneviève (1964).
 She toured Canada performing plays also worked steadily in radio and was voted actress of the year in Montreal.